joemcmahon/musicforairports.js/README.md

 ISC License

-Copyright (c) 2016, Tero Parviainen
+Original copyright (c) 2016, Tero Parviainen
+This version copyright (c) 2018, Joe McMahon

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.